An explanation of Mondrian's oeuvre by Michael Sciam

 The symmetrical configurations generate a dialectic between the tendency of the small squares to concentrate the infinite space of the opposite lines toward a finite dimension (i.e. toward their own nature) and a contrary tendency of the lines to expand boundlessly toward an absolute space (only one direction or the other).
 As mentioned, these are two opposing tendencies of one and the same space.

 Careful observation of the symmetries formed on the lines shows that these are not wholly regular and precise geometric structures.
 While the alternation of colors is symmetrical, both the size of every small square and the space between them vary.
 We are thus faced with flexible symmetries under constant pressure from the dynamism of the lines.
-The symmetries should be seen in an elastic way as they seek to restrain and articulate the infinite space of the lines, which instead subject the concentration triggered by the symmetries to an expansive momentum.
+The symmetrical sequences should be seen in an elastic way as they seek to restrain and articulate the infinite space of the lines, which instead subject the concentration triggered by the symmetries to an expansive momentum.

 An almost vertical relationship between two horizontal symmetries can be seen in the section of diagram B labeled 1.
 The relationship appears to be slightly staggered by the movement of the lines: